Networking with other wedding photographers

 Well that’s fine too!
 Networking and so on is by no means a must.
 One of the things that some photographers love so much about the job is the total self reliance and independence.
 Working alone allows them to stay “in the zone” and get things done.
 Some relish the alone time and the opportunity to step away from an otherwise hectic lifestyle.

-In the 6 or so years that we’ve been working as wedding photographers, we can count on one hand the number of other photographers we’ve ever met with socially.
-Even then, it’s only ever been a one off.
-I have always been quite a big advocate for trying to keep my personal and professional life separate.
-It’s difficult enough for me to switch off and step away from work, without then basing my socialising around my work too.
+In the 10+ years that we’ve been working as wedding photographers, we can count on one hand the number of other photographers we’ve ever met with socially.
+I’m not the most sociable person in the world and I have always tried to keep my personal and professional life relatively separate.
+As a bit of a workaholic it’s difficult enough for me to switch off and step away from work, without then basing my socialising around my work too.
 I try to maintain separate social media profiles for personal and business use for example.
-At the end of the day, when my work is done and I want to forget about it, I don’t want my facebook feed to then be full of other work related stuff.
+At the end of the day, when my work is done I want to try and forget about it.

 So if you aren’t the networking type and socialising, participating etc isn’t for you don’t force it.
 If what you are doing is working for you and your happiness, focus on that.